-How does one move, when we are told we cannot move?
-Time of internal movement and awareness.
-Forced to stay, hold tight, held by a constructed boundary, confined by invisible walls, constructed with mind made limitations, parameters of personal, physical, social, spacial and distant.
+How does one move, when we are told that we cannot move?
+A time of internal conveyance and awareness.
+We’re forced to stay, hold tight.
+Held by constructed boundaries, confined by invisible walls, fabricated with our mind made limitations, our parameters of personal, physical, social, spacial and distant.
 Deluded by old notions of human connection.
-The ground is my support, gravity my companion.
+The ground is my support and gravity my companion.
 The present moment is my breath.
-Seeking an equilibrium.
-Between active rest while in motion.
+I am seeking equilibrium between active rest while in motion.
 Oscillating between polarities.
 Where is the centrifugal force that spirals upwards, outwards, inwards, towards.
-I cannot see, I am seen.
-Here, I cannot touch.
-I am touched.
+I cannot see, yet I am seen.
+Here, I cannot touch, yet I am touched.

 About the score: